python/cpython/Doc/library/sunau.rst

 .. function:: open(file, mode)

-   If *file* is a string, open the file by that name, otherwise treat it as a seekable file-like object. *mode* can be any of
+   If *file* is a string or :term:`path-like object`, open the file by that name, otherwise treat it as a seekable :term:`file object`.
+   *mode* can be any of:

    ``'r'``
       Read only mode.